TL;DR

 This scenario illustrates how a single health crisis, fuelled by burnout, can create a financial black hole.
 It erodes not just current income but future prosperity, retirement security, and professional legacy.

-The World Health Organization (WHO) officially recognised burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
+The World Health Organisation (WHO) officially recognised burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
 It's not classified as a medical condition itself, but as a state of vital exhaustion resulting from chronic workplace stress that has not been successfully managed.

 Burnout is defined by three key dimensions: